Contact homology and virtual fundamental cycles: Gluing

 \subsection{Gluing map}

-We now define the gluing map and show that it is a germ of homeomorphism.
+We now define the gluing map and show that it is a local homeomorphism.
 This is the ``endgame'' of the gluing argument, where we deduce the desired results from the technical work performed above.